-- Stress – Surgery, new pet, new baby, illness etc.
+- Stress: Surgery, a new pet, new baby, illness etc.

 - Drug reaction (topical, injected).

-- Telogen defluxion – Hair loss which occurs during the resting phase of the hair growth cycle).
+- Telogen defluxion: Hair loss occurs during the resting phase of the hair growth cycle).

-- Anagen defluxion -Hair loss which occurs during the growing phase.
+- Anagen defluxion: Hair loss occurs during the growing phase.

 Your veterinarian will perform a complete physical examination and pay careful attention to the location, size, and shape of the hair loss if any other symptoms are also present and obtain a medical history from you.
 He will need to establish if the cat has been scratching, itching, how long it has had symptoms if it has recently had any medication (topical flea/worming products, injection etc).

-- Trichogram – This is a microscopic examination of the hair root.
-Broken tips indicate that the hair loss is self-induced.
+- Trichogram: This is a microscopic examination of the hair root.
+Broken tips indicate that hair loss is self-induced.

 Treatment depends on the underlying cause of the alopecia and may include.

-- Psychogenic – Behaviour modification, keeping your cat in a stress-free environment and drug therapy (if other methods fail).
+- Psychogenic alopecia: Behaviour modification, keeping your cat in a stress-free environment and drug therapy (if other methods fail).